What are the Benefits of Swimming

 What are the Benefits of Swimming?

 Swimming and water exercises have many benefits.
 There are many reasons to consider swimming (Even if you live up north).
-If you’re thinking of trying water exercises, or aquatic exercises, here are some benefits to consider.
+Here are some benefits to consider if you’re thinking of trying water exercises or aquatic exercises.

 - Suitable for individuals with restricted mobility